This garage had seen better days.

 The potential bicycle workshop began to shine through the exposed studs and concrete floor.
 The electrician used a trench dug by Pete’s crew to extend an electricity line to the old garage.
 He put in lines, light boxes, receptacles, and an outdoor light.
 He also installed a 220-volt line to the location of the future mini-split system which would heat and cool the garage.

-After this, the HVAC team came and installed the mini-split heat pump to both cool and heat the space to a comfortable temperature.
+After this, the HVAC team installed the Carrier mini-split heat pump to cool and heat the space to a comfortable temperature.
 They put the line set for the mini-split system inside the framing so that it would not show in the finished interior.
-They would have to return to install the actual unit after the finishing of the walls.
+They would have to return to install the actual unit after the walls were finished.

 Now the garage was ready for the finishing touches.
 Drywall was installed.
 Windows were put in place.
 The exterior was meticulously sanded removing 25 years of old paint residue.
 Then along with the interior, it was painted a greyish white.
 The old roof was replaced with new shingles.